-Boosting an Engineering Division’s Engagement
+Boosting an Engineering Division’s Performance

 - ORGANIZATION AND TEAM ASSESSMENT

-- LEADERSHIP TRAINING:
+- LEADERSHIP TRAINING

 - PEOPLE STRATEGY

 Six months later there was a 30-point improvement in engagement as measured by an independent third-party consultancy.
 That improvement quickly translated into higher productivity across the division.